-Tradition dictates that on el Jueves Lardero everyone march to the Plaza de Antoni Albert i Nieto, to chow down on some Spanish Omelette.
+Tradition dictates that on Jueves Lardero, from 5:30 pm, everyone goes to Paseo Vara del Rey, to chow down on some Spanish Omelette.
 The Sa Capelleta neighbourhood association prepares all the omelettes available and hands them out free of charge under the big top.
 Surrounded by the best team efforts of the Mariol Contest, coming from all across Spain.

-Every town on the island makes the most of the Carnaval Avenues.
-Boasting huge numbers of costume competition participants, as well as any number of people, big and small, enjoying the live music, floats, and grabbing a bote of some of the typical carnaval dishes such as matanza rice.
+Every town on the island makes the most of the Rúa de Carnaval.
+Boasting huge numbers of costume competition participants, as well as any number of people, big and small, enjoying the live music, floats, and grabbing a bote of some of the typical carnival dishes such as matanza rice.

-All good things must come to an end, and the Carnaval of Ibiza is nbo exception.
+All good things must come to an end, and the Carnaval of Ibiza is not an exception.
 During the burial of the sardine, all manner of people line, all dressed in black line up to carry the traditional figure of the sardine.
-In Vila, to say goodbye to the carnaval, the people there bid farewell with fried sardines accompanied by a payés wine.
+To say goodbye to the carnival, at Parque de la Paz takes place a “sardinada” accompanied with payés wine.

 Original text by: Alba Garcia